Costa Rica Golden Visa: Residency by Investment on the Pacific Gold Coast

 The investor path begins with temporary residency for two years.
 After three years of temporary residency, applicants can apply for permanent residency, which offers more stability and fewer renewal requirements.
 Permanent status also provides broader flexibility to work, invest, and remain in the country.

-After seven years of legal residency, successful applicants for costa rican citizenship can apply; citizens of Central America, Ibero-America, and Spain may apply after five years.
+After seven years of legal residency, successful applicants for Costa Rican citizenship can apply; citizens of Central America, Ibero-America, and Spain may apply after five years.
 To obtain Costa Rican citizenship, applicants must demonstrate Spanish proficiency and pass a naturalization test covering costa rican history and culture after seven years of residency.

 Costa Rica allows dual citizenship in many cases.
-A costa rican passport provides visa-free access to around 163 countries worldwide.
+A Costa Rican passport provides visa-free access to around 163 countries worldwide.

 Golden Visa vs. Other Costa Rica Residency Options